BHznJNs/flutter_android_template/README.md

 - SIGNING_KEYSTORE_PASSWORD: The key store password
 - SIGNING_KEY_ALIAS: The alias for the `.jks` file
 - SIGNING_KEY_PASSWORD: The password for the alias

+## Use case

+- [MotionEaseTune](https://github.com/BHznJNs/MotionEaseTune), A simple application that can prevent you from motion sickness via 100Hz sound.